What is the Americans with Disabilities Act?

 When do I need to request accommodations for a documented disability?

 It is highly recommended for students with disabilities to request accommodations at least two weeks before the start of the semester in order to provide sufficient time to arrange accommodations.

 Are accommodations retroactive?

 No, not under the ADA law.
-It is important for the student to contact Disability & Support Services prior to the semester starting; retroactive accommodations cannot be granted.
+It is important for the student to contact the Disability Support and Wellness Center prior to the semester starting; retroactive accommodations cannot be granted.